danielfrg/pelican-jupyter/README.md

 On the `pelicanconf.py` you can use:

+- `IPYNB_USE_META_SUMMARY`: boolean variable to use the summary provided in the `.ipynb-meta` file instead of creating it from the notebook.
 - `IPYNB_STOP_SUMMARY_TAGS`: list of tuple with the html tag and attribute (python HTMLParser format) when the summary creation should stop, this is usefull to generate valid/shorter summaries.
 `default = [('div', ('class', 'input')), ('div', ('class', 'output'))]`